sparkfun/SparkFun_RTK_Express/.github/ISSUE_TEMPLATE/reporting-issue-or-bug.md

 ---

-**Note:** This repo is the hardware repo for the [RTK Express](https://github.com/sparkfun/SparkFun_RTK_Express).
-If you have a software feature or issue, please report it on the [RTK Firmware](https://github.com/sparkfun/SparkFun_RTK_Firmware) repo.
-If you have a hardware issue or question, this is the place to report it.
+Please note: This repo is the hardware repo for the RTK Express (https://www.sparkfun.com/products/18442).
+If you have a hardware issue or question (circuit design, battery question, overall mechanical questions), this is the place to report it.

+If you have a software feature or issue, please report it on the RTK Firmware (https://github.com/sparkfun/SparkFun_RTK_Firmware/issues) repo.